Nora Roberts: Nora Roberts

-In 1980, a new publisher, Silhouette books, formed to take advantage of the pool of manuscripts from the many American writers that Harlequin had snubbed.
-Roberts found a home at Silhouette, where her first novel, Irish Thoroughbred, was published in 1981.
-She used the pseudonym Nora Roberts, a shortened form of her birth name Eleanor Marie Robertson because she assumed that all romance authors had pen names.
+In 1980, a new publisher, Silhouette Books, formed to take advantage of the manuscripts from the American writers that Harlequin had rejected.
+Roberts' first novel, Irish Thoroughbred, was published in 1981, using the pseudonym Nora Roberts, a shortened form of her birth name Eleanor Marie Robertson because she assumed that all romance authors had pen names.

-Between 1982 and 1984, Roberts wrote 23 novels for Silhouette.
-They were published under various Silhouette imprints: Silhouette Sensation, Silhouette Special Edition and Silhouette Desire, as well as Silhouette Intrigue, and MIRA's reissue program.
-In 1985, Playing the Odds, the first novel in the MacGregor family series, was published.
-The book was an immediate bestseller.
+Between 1982 and 1984, Roberts wrote 23 novels for Silhouette, published under various Silhouette imprints: Silhouette Sensation, Silhouette Special Edition and Silhouette Desire, as well as Silhouette Intrigue, and MIRA's reissue program.
+In 1985, Playing the Odds, the first novel in the MacGregor family series, was published and was an immediate bestseller.

 In 1987, she began writing single title books for Bantam.
-Five years later she moved to Putnam to write single title hardcovers as well as original paperbacks.
-She reached the hardcover bestseller lists with her fourth hardcover release, 1996's Montana Sky.
+Five years later she moved to Putnam to write single title hardcovers and original paperbacks, reaching the hardcover bestseller lists with her fourth hardcover release, 1996's Montana Sky.
 Roberts has continued to release single-title novels in paperback.
 She still occasionally writes shorter category romances.
 Her attachment to the shorter category books stems from her years as a young mother of two boys without much time to read, as she "[remembers] exactly what it felt like to want to read and not have time to read 200,000 words."

-Roberts and her career were featured in Pamela Regis' A Natural History of the Romance Novel.
+Roberts was featured in Pamela Regis's A Natural History of the Romance Novel.
 Regis calls Roberts "a master of the romance novel form", because she "has a keen ear for dialogue, constructs deft scenes, maintains a page-turning pace, and provides compelling characterization."
 Publishers Weekly once talked about her "wry humor and the use of different narrators, two devices that were once rarities" in the romance novel genre.